 1.5.
 Eligible credit-generating actions

 Draft Best Practice: Conservation or management actions, known as best management practices (BMPs), that generate credits must be quantifiable and verifiable.
-A list of eligible, credit-generating BMPs should be provided by the applicable state agency.
-BMPs eligible for trading should include an approved quantification method, guidelines for installation and maintenance, and performance standards to ensure that each BMP is consistently achieving the desired water quality improvements.
+A list of eligible, credit-generating BMPs that are eligible for generating creditsshould be provided by the applicable state agency.
+BMPs eligible for trading should include an approved quantification method, including what is the appropriate baseline to use for calculating the reduction, as well as guidelines for installation and maintenance, and performance standards to ensure that each BMP is consistently achieving the desired water quality improvements.
 Each agency will provide a standard process for approving new types of eligible BMPs.

 Commentary: Similar to pollutants, not all BMPs may be eligible to generate credits and not all BMPs will be eligible for all credit types or within all watersheds, ecological regions, and states.
 Existing BMPs also vary in the specificity of guidance available for BMP design and maintenance and the accuracy of available quantification methods.
 The development of a non-exhaustive list of eligible BMPs by agencies and the EPA will lend confidence to those actions that are approved to generate credits.
 Other components of BMPs will similarly be improved through such a process (e.g., criteria for effectiveness, design and maintenance standards, project implementation, and quality standards).
 As new or additional BMPs achieve similar criteria and are submitted to agencies by trading participants, there should be a process in place for each agency to review, reject, or approve and add any such BMPs.